Had enough of surf and seafood for the moment? Then there are plenty of stunning trails waiting to be walked in Co Clare.

 The Kilkee cliff walk is every bit as mesmerising as the Cliffs of Moher trail – just without the crowds or the fencing!
 Some of the key attractions of this 8km cliff walk are the Pollock Holes, Diamond Rocks and Intrinsic Bay.
 The usual start point is at the Diamond Rocks Café at the West End of the town of Kilkee.
 There are no walls between the walkway and the cliff’s edge, so you’ll get your daily dose of adrenaline just by walking.
 But remember to be careful!

 OS Map: 51

 This is the perfect walk to experience the beauty of the Burren National Park.
 The trail is easy but has a few challenging spots, so allow two to three hours to complete it.
 Meander through the classic Burren limestone pavement and note the fascinating geological features.
-At a height, you’ll be treated to views of Mullaghmore.
-Keep an eye out for the delightful details left my a local farmer along the way.
-A stash of handmade hazel walking sticks for visitors to use and drop back.
-Handmade hazel gates and stiles, and two glass mugs from a hazel tree to allow walkers to drink from the well.
+As you gain height, you’ll be treated to views of Mullaghmore.
+Keep an eye out for the delightful details left by a local farmer along the way.
+They include a stash of handmade hazel walking sticks for visitors to use and drop back, handmade hazel gates and stiles, and two glass mugs by a hazel tree to allow walkers to drink from the well.
 It’s rumoured to cure diabetes!

 Check out everything you need to know about the Lough Avalla Farm Loop.